lune-climate/lune-docs/docs/api/required-and-nullable-properties.md

 `PATCH` requests behave differently:

-* If a property within a resource is set to null, the property is deleted
+* If a property within a resource is set to `null`, the property is deleted
 * If a property within a resource is not set, the property is unaltered